Gaydio

-Gaydio is a radio station for the lesbian, gay, bisexual and transgender (LGBTQ+) community in the United Kingdom, and is broadcast on 88.4 FM in Greater Manchester, 97.8 FM in Brighton, on DAB digital radio in Greater London, parts of the Home Counties, Manchester, Stockport, Brighton, Birmingham, Glasgow, Cardiff, Edinburgh, Leeds, Liverpool, Sheffield, Bristol, Newcastle upon Tyne and Portsmouth, and online through its website, mobile apps, Smart Speakers and the UK Radio Player.
+Gaydio is a radio station for the lesbian, gay, bisexual, transgender and queer (LGBTQ+) community in the United Kingdom, and is broadcast on 88.4 FM in Greater Manchester, 97.8 FM in Brighton, on DAB digital radio in Greater London, parts of the Home Counties, Manchester, Stockport, Brighton, Birmingham, Glasgow, Cardiff, Edinburgh, Leeds, Liverpool, Sheffield, Bristol, Newcastle upon Tyne and Portsmouth, and online through its website, mobile apps, Smart Speakers and the UK Radio Player.

+Gaydio became the UK's first LGBTQ+ FM radio service when it launched full-time on Friday 18 June 2010, expanding into digital radio when it acquired the DAB licences formerly owned by Gaydar Radio in 2013.

 Since October 2018, a separate company, Gaydio Brighton, also operates a service in Brighton on 97.8FM and DAB Radio.
-The majority of Gaydio is networked with several content splits and bespoke local programming in Brighton & Manchester.
+The majority of Gaydio is networked with several content splits and bespoke local programming in Brighton and Manchester.
+Gaydio has presented the annual Gaydio Awards since 2023.

-Gaydio became the UK's first LGBTQ+ FM radio service when it launched full-time on Friday 18 June 2010, expanding into digital radio when it acquired the DAB licences formally owned by Gaydar Radio in 2013.

 History

 Founded in 2006 by Ian Wallace and Toby Whitehouse, Gaydio originally launched as a 4-week pop up FM station to broadcast over the Manchester Pride festival.
 After this trial, the station went on to complete a further three short term broadcasts and, in 2006, a joint broadcast on BBC Radio Manchester's DAB platform to mark World AIDS Day on 1 December.

 Gaydio decided to submit an Ofcom application for a full term licence which was granted on 7 November 2008 when Ofcom announced that Gaydio had been awarded a 5-year full-time community service FM licence.
 This made Gaydio the first full-time LGBTQ+ service to win such a licence.
-The station launched their full time service on 18 June 2010, with presenter Nicksy and Black-eyed Peas, 'I've got a feeling' being the launch song.
+The station launched their full time service on 18 June 2010, with presenter Nicksy and The Black Eyed Peas, "I Gotta Feeling" being the launch song.
 The community radio licence has subsequently been renewed in 2015 and 2020, each for a further 5 year period.

 Relaunch

 Gaydio relaunched as a national station on Monday 7 January 2013 following the acquisition of DAB radio licences previously owned by Gaydar Radio owners QSoft.
-The station now holds several UK radio licences including the original FM licence in Greater Manchester (88.4 FM), a DAB licence for London (11B DRg).
+The station holds the original community radio FM licence in Greater Manchester (88.4 FM) and carriage on the London III multiplex, operated by DRG London, on block 11B.

-The new sound of Gaydio - a mostly upbeat dance format - was accompanied by a new slogan 'The Beat of Gay UK', and was launched at 7 am on Monday 7 January 2013 with the return of the 'Chris and Emma at Breakfast' show broadcast across all three licensed areas and online.
+The new sound of Gaydio - a mostly upbeat dance format - was accompanied by a new slogan 'The Beat of Gay UK', and was launched at 7 am on Monday 7 January 2013 with the return of the 'Chris and Emma at Breakfast' show broadcast across its licensed areas and online.